rain

 • Work in agreement insofar as possible with HCM by-laws.

-• Prepare and teach lessons that are age-appropriate, Christ-centered, and engaging for children.
+• Prepare and teach age‑appropriate, Christ‑centered lessons.

 • Recruit, coordinate, and schedule volunteers and workers for camp.